 Hedrick also sees the need for operational modeling and cost containment tools, especially when fleet managers are making operational changes.
 In other words, having the ability to answer questions such as: ‘What are the fleet requirements and costs of taking on those additional 100 customer locations?’ or ‘What cost reduction opportunities exist through adjusting our delivery windows?’

 Therefore, “Companies need an accurate assessment of before-and-after resource requirements and associated costs in order to make informed operational decisions,” says Hedrick.
 “With DirectRoute fleet routing and DRTrack real time GPS reporting from TMW Systems, companies can accurately plan route schedules and provide real time information to customers.
-They can model before-and-after scenarios and compile detailed cost analysis to make informed operational decisions.”
+They can model before-and-after scenarios and compile detailed cost analysis to make informed operational decisions.
+With optimized delivery schedules that take into account accurate driving times and unloading times and the availability of real time GPS updates, food delivery companies are able to gain competitive advantages and provide superior service while streamlining communications.”